isaac-sim/IsaacLabExtensionTemplate/README.md

 1. **Add the search path of your repository** to the extension manager:
     - Navigate to the extension manager using `Window` -> `Extensions`.
     - Click on the **Hamburger Icon** (☰), then go to `Settings`.
-    - In the `Extension Search Paths`, enter the aboluste path to `IsaacLabExtensionTemplate/exts`
+    - In the `Extension Search Paths`, enter the absolute path to `IsaacLabExtensionTemplate/exts`
     - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source/extensions`)
     - Click on the **Hamburger Icon** (☰), then click `Refresh`.